CPtoolsadmin/ConcurRecipes/ereceipts-recipe.markdown

 ## Posting for eReceipt
-This series of API Recipes describes API tasks associated with Apps for Me.
+This series of API Recipes describes API tasks associated with **Apps for Me**.
 Apps for Me are applications designed for individual business travelers, for example eReciepts and Traveler Awareness and Convenience apps like EZ Cater.

-Travel Suppliers and Travel Management Companies will want to use the process for posting an eReceipt and can skip the Before you begin section which follows.
+Travel Suppliers and Travel Management Companies will want to use the process for posting an eReceipt and can skip the **Before you begin** section which follows.

 #### Before you Begin